Read all our latest news!

 Read our Data Protection Policy

 2025 programme cover artist!
-Following an exclusive competition involving High Peak Artists, Peak District Artisans and The Green Man Gallery, Macclesfield artist David Steeden has been announced as the winner with his lively design, 'Joyful'.
+Following an exclusive competition involving High Peak Artists, Peak District Artisans and The Green Man Gallery, Macclesfield artist David Steeden was announced as the winner with his lively design, 'Joyful'.
 See this and the shortlisted entries here.
 Read our press release.

 New venues!
 Our Fringe venues list is growing all the time.
-New venues for 2024 included Harpur Hill Village Hall!
 The list also includes information on accessibility.
-For latest news on managed venue, Underground, click here.

 Friends: You can now become a Fringe Friend via a simple online form.
 You can also take advantage of some fab discounts from local businesses!
 We now have 220 Friends!
 Have you updated your standing order to reflect our revised membership fees?